obonaventure/cnp3/Missions/S10/routing3.rst

 BGP and IP over Ethernet
 ========================

-In this set of exercices, we will discuss about the BGP decision process and anlyse in more details the operation of IP in an Ethernet network.
+In this set of exercices, we will discuss about the BGP decision process and analyse in more details the operation of IP in an Ethernet network.

 The deadline for this exercise will be Tuesday December 8th, 13.00.